fwcd/socha-client-java-2018/README.md

 * Compile the client using the included ANT-script "build.xml".
   (The compiled jar will be placed in the parent directory of your cloned repository)

-  *Note that an automatic ANT-builder already should be preconfigured to compile when saving in Eclipse.*
+  Note that an automatic ANT-builder already should be preconfigured to compile when saving in Eclipse!

 * Launch the Server-GUI and load the compiled client as a computer-player.
   (You can choose the opponent yourself... there is a [simple client](http://www.software-challenge.de/downloads/),